 How to Apply

-Applicants will first need to make application with Business School Netherlands for the specific OKP qualified programme and ensure that they meet all the entry requirements of the International Action Learning MBA with either Majors in: Water Management, Food Security or Sexual Rights and Health.
+Applicants will first need to make an application with Business School Netherlands for the specific OKP qualified programme and ensure that they meet all the entry requirements of the International Action Learning MBA with either Majors in: Water Management, Food Security or Sexual Rights and Health.

 Email contact: [email protected]